 A manufacturer of acrylic display cases who had bonded the cases together with a plastic / solvent blend switched to a 100% solids UV-curable adhesive.
 This eliminates a vast amount of solvent that evaporates into our atmosphere every year.

 A military products manufacturer replaces a xylol based mount varnish with a dual cure – UV curable- anaerobic sealant eliminating worker exposure to benzenes and eliminating solvent emissions.

-A manufacturer of medical needles replaced a heat-cure epoxy bonding process with a UV curable process, reducing the energy requirements of the production line by 1/3.
+A manufacturer of medical needles replaced a heat-cure epoxy bonding process with a UV curable process.
+They reduced the energy requirements of the production line by 1/3.

 In the example above, both the heat-cure epoxy and the UV curable adhesive are 100% solids/ solvent free materials.
-The environmental gain in this example is the reduced energy consumption.
+The environmental friendly gain in this example is the reduced energy consumption, not the adhesive itself.

 A major gas utility encapsulated leaks in the gas pipeline with a urethane encapsulant sealant system.

 A waste water treatment facility seals piping with an NSF/ANSI 61 certified anaerobic pipe sealant and saves reprocessing gallons of clean water that had leaked into the untreated water.

 A truck trailer manufacturer was riveting panels together.
 Heavy gauge aluminium was required to ensure adequate strength after riveting.
 The manufacturing process was considered very environmentally friendly.
 Since they didn’t use any chemicals, and created very little waste.

 It was possible to use a lighter gauge aluminium when the panels were bonded together.
 This helps provide cost and environmental benefits.